Do It Again (The Beach Boys song): Influence and legacy

 Neil Sedaka borrowed the main riff from "Do It Again" for his own song "Love Will Keep Us Together," a hit for the Captain and Tennille.
 Eric Carmen credited the "did-its" in this song with being the initial inspiration for his 1977 Top 40 hit, "She Did It".
 Bruce Johnston of the Beach Boys also participated in the production and vocals of Carmen's song.
 "Did It in a Minute", a 1982 hit by Hall & Oates, was in turn inspired by the 'did-its' in both songs.

 ABBA's "On and On and On" (1980) was also influenced by "Do It Again", and in response, Mike Love recorded a cover version of the ABBA song for his 1981 album Looking Back with Love.
-The opening drum line of "Do It Again" was sampled for "Remember" by French electronic duo Air on their album Moon Safari (1997).
+The opening drum line of "Do It Again" was sampled for "Remember" by French electronic duo Air on their album Moon Safari (1998).

 "Do It Again" was featured in the films One Crazy Summer, Flipper, Life on the Longboard, and Happy Feet.

 Variations

 Alternate studio versions

 "Do It Again" was first released on an LP in 1969 for the band's 20/20 album.
 This version added a fade which consists of hammering and drilling sound effects originating from the Smile "Workshop" session recorded on November 29, 1966.
-This session was rerecorded for the solo album Brian Wilson Presents Smile (2004).
 The original Beach Boys recording was used to follow a 1966 take of "I Wanna Be Around" on The Smile Sessions (2011).

 The song's backing track was released on the 1968 album Stack-O-Tracks.
 On the 1998 compilation album, Endless Harmony Soundtrack, an early incarnation of the song was released.
 Until 2013, the song was only available in mono because the studio multi-track tape was believed to have been stolen sometime in 1980.
 The tape was retrieved thirty years later; the first true stereo mix was released on the Made in California box set.